bob-gob/DAFOXES-blooket-hacks/README.md

 Good blooket hacks! might work, might not work. you will get banned for a little while if you use to many hacks, but it is fine.

-copy and paste in console. (control shift c)
+copy and paste in console. (control shift c), or go into the url bar (search bar) and type javascript:, then paste the code (control v)

 Blooket hack cheat pages: